Smithgall Woods State Park in Helen, Georgia. Photo by @howardpartyof5

 10 Georgia State Parks for Fall Color

-Head to these 10 parks for stunning scenery during #GaLeafWatch 2019!
+Head to these 10 parks for stunning scenery during #GaLeafWatch!

 Just an hour north of Atlanta you’ll find the Southeast’s tallest cascading waterfall at Amicalola Falls State Park.
 The falls can be enjoyed from both easy and difficult trails.
 A short, flat path leads to a boardwalk offering the most spectacular views.
 There's also an easy-to-reach overlook at the top.
 For a tougher challenge, start from the bottom of the falls and hike up the steep staircase.
 Amicalola Falls gets very busy on pretty October weekends.
-Pumpkin farms and apple orchards are nearby.
+Pumpkin farms and apple orchards are nearby in Dawsonville and Ellijay.

 One of Georgia’s most beautiful parks, Cloudland Canyon offers easy-to-reach rim overlooks and challenging hiking trails.
 A favorite hike takes you down a long, steep staircase to the bottom of the canyon, where you'll find two waterfalls.
 (Remember, you have to hike back up, but it’s worth it.)
 The 5-mile West Rim Loop is moderately difficult and offers great views of the canyon.
 “Glamping” yurts are located off this trail.

-Georgia’s smallest state park sits on the shore of a gorgeous deep-green lake.
+Georgia’s smallest state park sits on the shore of gorgeous deep-green Lake Burton in Clarkesville.
 At Moccasin Creek State Park, guests can choose from the 2-mile Hemlock Falls Trail or 1-mile Non-Game Trail with a wildlife observation tower.
 Hwy.
 197 is a particularly pretty road, passing Mark of the Potter and other popular attractions.